Roahhh/main/docs/DeveloperGuide.md

 1. Actor enters store command followed by a path to file
 2. System updates data storage location to the specified path to file
+3. System saves task list to the new data storage location
-3. System shows a feedback message ("New save location: `path-to-file`")
+4. System shows a feedback message ("New save location: `path-to-file`")
-4. Use case ends.
+5. Use case ends.

 **Extensions**

 1a.
 Path to file is input as 'default'
 > 1a1.
 System updates data storage location to default <br>
 > 1a2.
 System shows a feedback message ("Save location set to default: `path-to-file`") <br>
 > Use case ends